Waziup/learning-center-content/content/en/resources/water_pump/index.md

 ---
 title: Water Pump
 type: hardware
-desc: These are for pumping water in or out of tanks for acquaponics, irrigation and related uses.
+desc: This is mostly used for pumping water in or out of tanks, acquaponics, irrigation and related systems.
 tags:
     - Actuator
     - City